-Bamboo is one of the most popular flooring options on the market today and for good reason: It’s a green, sustainable material that has the same warmth and beauty of hardwood, costs less but can last as long as hardwood with proper care and maintenance.
+Bamboo is one of the most popular flooring options on the market today, and for a good reason.
+It’s a green, sustainable material with the same warmth and beauty as hardwood costs less and can last as long as hardwood with proper care and maintenance.

 What are Floating Bamboo Floors?

-Floating floors are ones that can be installed directly over an existing floor without having to nail them down or glue them down, so there is no need for demoing or ripping up before laying down.
-Floors can be laid over hardwood floors, vinyl, ceramic tiles, concrete, pretty much anything as long as the surface is even.
+Floating floors are ones that can be installed directly on top of an existing floor without having to nail them down or glue them down, so there is no need for demolition or floor removal before installation.
+Floating floors can be laid over hardwood floors, vinyl, ceramic tiles, concrete, and pretty much anything as long as the surface is even.

 DIY Saves You Money

-Besides the satisfaction that you installed the floor yourself and the boasting rights that come with that, installing your own bamboo floors means not having to hire professionals to do the job for you and this can save you money; sometimes a lot of money.
+Besides the satisfaction that you installed the floor yourself and can claim the boasting rights that come with that, installing your own bamboo flooring means not having to hire professionals to do the job, thus saving you money, sometimes a lot of money.
 Depending on how many square feet of flooring you plan to put in, you could save anywhere from a few hundred dollars to thousands of dollars.

-ONE – Make sure the floor or subfloor you are installing over is in good condition and free from any dirt or other debris.
-The idea here is you want a nice, clean and smooth surface.
-Also be sure to remove any baseboards before starting.
+ONE – Ensure the floor or subfloor you are installing over is in good condition and free from any dirt or other debris.
+The idea here is you want a nice, clean, and smooth surface.
+Also, be sure to remove any baseboards or other perimeter trim before starting.

-TWO – If installing over concrete flooring, you’ll first want to lay down a moisture barrier on the surface of the concrete and make sure to overlap and tape down the seams.
+TWO – If installing over concrete flooring, you’ll first want to lay down a moisture barrier on the concrete’s surface and make sure to overlap and tape down the seams.
 This moisture barrier should then be covered with the foam padding of your choice.
 Or, if you want an all-in-one solution, check out a vapor and sound barrier underlayment.
-If installing over other flooring materials besides concrete, you can skip the moisture barrier.
+If installing over other flooring materials besides concrete or crawl space, you can skip the moisture barrier.
 Still, then you will probably get more footfall noise since most underlayment pads have the added benefit of absorbing sound.

-FIVE – Once the floor is down, install baseboards around the perimeter of the room to hide the expansion gaps.
+FOUR – Once the floor is down, install baseboards around the room’s perimeter to hide the expansion gaps.

 Installing Bamboo is Easier than Most Other Flooring Options

-Besides bamboo, hardwood and carpeting are the two other most popular flooring choices for homeowners, but installing these materials is just not as easy.
+Besides bamboo, hardwood and carpeting are the two other most popular flooring choices for homeowners, but installing these materials is not easy.

 Installing carpeting requires special tools that you most likely will have to rent (adding cost) and are unfamiliar with.
 Laying the carpet isn’t as easy as it looks, and if you start the project and end up screwing up somewhere, your warranty most likely won’t be honored.

-Just because hardwood and bamboo look very similar – don’t be fooled.
+Just because hardwood and bamboo look very similar, don’t be fooled.
 Installing hardwood takes real skill and experience.
-Although some of the DIY shows on cable channels make it look like something you could tackle – chances are you’re going to be in way over your head if you decide to nail down or glue down the flooring.
+Although some of the DIY shows on cable channels make it look like something you could tackle, you might also get in over your head if you decide to nail down or glue down the flooring.

-Also, hardwood floors are some of the most finicky and very much need to be acclimated correctly to your home.
-Many rookies don’t let the wood acclimate enough and this causes gaps and squeaking.
+Also, hardwood floors are some of the most finicky floors and very much need to be acclimated correctly to your home.
+Many rookies don’t let the wood acclimate enough, and this causes gaps and squeaking.